 These are two examples of the many touching letters readers have sent over the years.
 I revisit them whenever I need a reminder of why I love to write—and for whom I’m writing.

 Also, no email goes unanswered; I enjoy replying to messages as much as receiving them.
-(You can check out my letter to an aspiring writer here).
+(Here’s my letter to an aspiring writer).

 Now, if only I could meet some of these wonderful individuals and thank them in person…